usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-4a.md

   - Convert all processed URLs to a consistent absolute form (remove fragments, convert relative URLs to absolute URLs, etc.) and do not process the same URL more than once.
 For example, if you already processed <https://www.cs.usfca.edu/~cs212/guten/1400-h/1400-h.htm> and encounter <https://www.cs.usfca.edu/~cs212/guten/1400-h/1400-h.htm#link2HCH0020>, you should not re-process this URL and it should not count towards the total.

   - Use a breadth-first approach to crawling URLs.
-For example, suppose the seed URL has 49 or more URLs on the page.
+For example, suppose the maximum limit is 50 URLs and seed URL has 49 or more URLs on the page.
 The first 49 URLs on the seed page (plus the seed URL itself) should be a part of the crawl. *If you use the work queue correctly, then crawling will automatically be breadth-first.*

   - For each normalized unique URL that must be crawled (up until the limit):

-    - Each worker thread should be responsible for parsing a single link.
+    - Each task to be run by a worker thread should be responsible for parsing a single link.

-    - Remove any HTML block elements that should not be considered for parsing links, including the `head`, `style`, `script`, `noscript`, and `svg` elements.
+    - Remove any HTML comments and block elements that should not be considered for parsing links, including the `head`, `style`, `script`, `noscript`, and `svg` elements.

     - Parse all of the URLs remaining on the page and add to the queue of URLs to process as appropriate.
 (You must do this before you remove the other HTML tags.)

-    - Remove all of the remaining HTML tags and entities.
+    - Remove all of the remaining HTML tags.

+    - Convert any HTML 4 entities to their Unicode symbol and remove any other HTML entities found that could not be converted.

     - Clean, parse, and stem the resulting text to populate the inverted index in the same way plain text files were handled in previous projects.